ole-luk-oie/primes-addon/README.md

 <summary><strong>Skip the juice</strong></summary>

 If you want.
-It doesn't make an idea better - unless it *is* the idea.
+Juice doesn't make an idea better - unless it *is* the idea.
 </details>

 ---